Air Conditioner Repair Checklist

 - Ensure your hands and feet aren’t wet before you touch the panel or breakers.

 - Look for the breaker labeled “AC” and ensure it’s in the “on” location.
-If it’s overloaded, the lever will be in the in between or “off” location.
+If it’s overloaded, the lever will be in the "off" position.

 - Steadily shift the switch back to the “on” spot.
 If it immediately flips again, don’t touch it and reach us at 918-333-0376.
 A breaker that keeps flipping could signal your residence has an electrical problem.